-- Construction is nearing completion and is projected to be on budget - Low operating cost & high margin project: Forecast annual EBITDA of ~US\$70m for stage 1 post ramp up production rate - Large world-class JORC/NI 43-101 resource (6.4mt LCE, 19.3mt KCL, 1.85mt B) enables significant expansion potential - Sustainable long life project Feasibility Study considered 40 yrs with only 15% resources extracted - Battery grade lithium carbonate has been produced at the Olaroz pilot plant for approximately 3.5 years - Key partnerships with Toyota Tsusho Corporation and Jujuy provincial government mining company
+- Fully funded to production.
+Lithium carbonate plant commissioning/start up to commence at the end of August 2014 with the micronising and drying circuits to follow in mid September.
+Construction is nearing completion and is projected to be on budget - Stage 1 production of 17,500 tpa, high margin/low cost operation - Large world-class JORC/NI 43-101 resource (6.4mt LCE, 19.3mt KCL, 1.85mt B) enables significant expansion potential - Sustainable long life project Feasibility Study considered 40 yrs with only 15% resources extracted - Battery grade lithium carbonate has been produced at the Olaroz pilot plant for more than 3.5 years - Key partnerships with Toyota Tsusho Corporation and Jujuy provincial government mining company